-Administrator or Teacher seniority - Seniority will be established from the first day of continuous on the job performance.
+Seniority will be established from the first day of continuous on the job performance.
 Extra activities are excluded.

 - Tie:

 - a.
 Highest degree held

 - b.
 Semester credits beyond highest degree

 - c.
-Flip of the coin
+Highest last 4 digits of social security number

 - B. Lay-off shall be on the basis of seniority, whereby the least senior employee shall be laid off first, provided a more senior staff member is certified and qualified to fill the open position.

-- 1. Qualification, for the purposes of this provision, shall mean:
+- Qualification, for the purposes of this provision, shall mean "Highly Qualified," as mandated by the federal No Child Left Behind legislation and as documented by the Official Michigan Highly Qualified Teacher Report (revised 5/8/06).
+Additionally, qualification, for the purposes of this provision, shall mean:

 - a.
 Secondary Certified Teachers